 Piracetam is the parent compound of the racetam class of nootropic supplements.
-When supplemented, it provides a boost to brain function.
-Piracetam has a history of being used to treat cognitive impairment.
+When supplemented, it may provide a boost to brain function.
+Piracetam has a history of being used to support cognitive function.

 Suggested Use: As a dietary supplement take 1 capsule 3 times daily or as directed by your health care professional.

 Piracetam is a nootropic (a term which comes from a Greek word meaning acting on the mind.) that is commonly reported to be a stimulant to the Central Nervous System and a booster of intelligence with no known toxicity or addictive properties.
 People who have used the product often describe the sensation as waking up the brain.

 Piracetam enhances memory and cognitive performance, it slows down the aging process on the brain, increases blood flow and oxygen into the brain, aids in the recovery after a stroke and improves Alzheimer’s, Down syndrome, senile dementia and dyslexia.
 Piracetam a derivative of GABA, is one of the few racetams which can inhibit brain damage caused by a variety of factors including a lack of oxygen to the brain and even excessive alcohol consumption.

 Free and fast trackable shipping as standard on all orders over $99.
 USA Only.